novrizal-adpro2024/tutorial-4/README.md

 a. **Multi Factor Authentication.** This is a strong authentication mechanism to verify the identity of users.

-b. **More specific input validations.** So far, i have only validate the 0 input at product's quantity.
+b. **More specific input validations.** So far, i have only validate the negative input for product's quantity.

 ---